j-mikhail/whatsinaname/readme.md

 MAXENT|0.268|0.259|0.272|0.255
 LOGITBOOST|0.214|0.217|0.233|0.233

-We can observe a nominal but proportional increase in accuracy with respect to the number of training documents for most algorithms.
+We can observe a nominal but proportional increase in accuracy with respect to the number of training documents for most algorithms:

 ![Cumulative Classification Accuracy](/graphs/plot-accuracy-cumulative.png)